biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

 support](http://biopython.org/wiki/Phylo), developed during GSoC 2009,
 with PyCogent.

-:\* Improve database interoperability by extending pycogent's Ensembl code to operate on additional genome databases, exporting these to Biopython objects.
+:\* Develop a standardised controller architecture for interrogation of genome databases by extending PyCogent's Ensembl code, including export to Biopython objects.

 Challenges : This project provides the student with a lot of freedom to create useful interoperability between two feature rich libraries.
 As opposed to projects which might require churning out more lines of code, the major challenge here will be defining useful APIs and interfaces for existing code.
 High level inventiveness and coding skill will be required for generating glue code; we feel library integration is an extremely beneficial skill.
 We also value clear use case based documentation to support the new interfaces.